fastrgv/WorldCupSokerban/README.md

 # WorldCupSokerban
 ----------------------------------------------------------------

 ## What's new:

-**ver 3.2.1 -- 1apr18**

-* Uninverted, improved font file;
-* Improved function names in matutils;
-* Too many undos no longer aborts;
-* Added GPR build scripts;
-* Improved & simplified OSX builds;

-**ver 3.2.0 -- 11nov17**
+**ver 3.2.2 -- 04jul18**

-* added prebuilt executables for msWindows;
-* added working build scripts for msWindows;

-* Updated build to use a) SFML v2.4.2;  b) AdaCore 2017;
-* Added console startup messages with OGL profile & version;
-* Removed unused libraries;  improved compile scripts;
-* Made code corrections;  added step, push count;
-* Added IJKL-keys for movement as alternative to WASD, arrow keys.

-**14may17, v3.1.9**
-* Fixed logic error that caused vanishing sokerballs during rapid play;
-* Paused key response during rolls;
-* Improved input response.

-**02may17, v3.1.8**
-* Added step countdown during solve.
-* Made corrections to autosolvers.
+* Added & improved 2nd built-in solver initiated with numeric-keypad "=" key.
+This might solve problems that stump the 1st solver [using the normal keyboard "=" key].
+* Added a "Solution not found" message when a built-in solver fails within 10 seconds.
+* Put Windows DLLs, EXEs into ./binw32/
+* Updated AdaPng, AdaZLib;

-See complete revision history at end of file.
+## See complete revision history at end of file.

 ## WorldCupSokerban